Get the latest news to your email inbox FREE!

 Decisions made in Coorong

-The Coorong District Council held its ordinary council meeting on Tuesday, 27 January, where the following items were discussed.
-RIVER ADVOCACY ROLE The council endorsed the...
+The Coorong District Council held its ordinary council meeting on Tuesday, 17 February where the following items were discussed.
+ACTION CLUB SUB-LEASE APPROVED The council approved...